 - Cost per result: The total amount of money spent on an ad campaign divided by the result achieved (e.g. website visits, app downloads)

-- Video views/video percentage watched: The number of users who viewed your video/the percentage of your video watched on average
+- Video views/video percentage watched: The number of users who viewed your video/the percentage of your video watched averaged across all watches

 - Engagement: Any action taken on one of your Facebook posts or pages (e.g. comment, follow)